ruiyi-yang/ruiyi-yang.github.io/_pages/about.md

 ## Gelato
 {: #gelato }

-Meet Gelato, my short-legged Napoleon cat born on September 4, 2023.
-She joined my life on my 22nd birthday, February 6, 2024, and has been my little bundle of joy ever since.
-You can catch more of her adorable adventures on Instagram [@gelato_meowmeow](https://www.instagram.com/gelato_meowmeow).
+Meet Gelato (雪糕), my short-legged Napoleon cat born on September 4, 2023.
+She joined my life on my 22nd birthday and has been my little bundle of joy ever since.
+You can catch more of her adorable adventures on her Instagram account [@gelato_meowmeow](https://www.instagram.com/gelato_meowmeow).